Shindo Renmei: Foundation

 Shindo Renmei was not the only, nor the first, political organization founded by Japanese-Brazilians.
 Most of these organizations provided mutual support for the community.
-None of them, except for Shindo Renmei, was ever involved in terrorism.

 The Japanese Catholics Keizo Ishihara, Margarida Watanabe, and Massaru Takahashi founded the Pia ("pious"), a charity created with the approval of the church and the Brazilian government to help the poorer members of the diaspora.
 A former Japanese army colonel, Junji Kikawa, was active in the Pia.
 In 1942, after a violent altercation between Japanese and Brazilians in Marília, Kikawa founded Shindo Renmei, and campaigned for the Japanese community to commit acts of sabotage.
 He distributed pamphlets urging Japanese-Brazilian farmers to cease producing silk (used at time to make parachutes) and peppermint (menthol was used in the production of explosives).
 As Pia's directors opposed this campaign, Kikawa left Pia in 1944.

 Shindo Renmei had its headquarters in São Paulo, with 64 local offices in the states of São Paulo and Paraná.
 It was sponsored by donations from its affiliates.

 With the end of World War II, Shindo Renmei refused to believe the official news of Japan's defeat.
 Believing it to be nothing but American propaganda, Shindo Renmei's members established new goals: to punish the defeatists, to declare that Japan had won or was winning the war, and defend the emperor's honor.

 In Shindo Renmei's eyes, the Japanese-Brazilian community was divided in two groups: